NoharGurrala/CMPE-283-Assignment_3/README.md

-2.
+2. The steps used to complete the assignment.

-This assignment has been performed in GCP (Google Cloud Platform).
+-	This assignment has been performed in GCP (Google Cloud Platform).

-Steps to perform for creation of assignment were.,
+-	Steps to perform for creation of assignment were.,

 	1. Create a GCP account and a project (if you haven't already)

 	2. In the local system, create an SSH key (helps in establishing the connection with VM)

 ```
 ~ ssh-keygen -t ed25519